John Paulson: Career

 Paulson began his career at Boston Consulting Group in 1980 where he did research, providing advice to companies.
 Ambitious to work in investment on Wall Street, he left to join Odyssey Partners where he worked with Leon Levy.
 He moved on to Bear Stearns working in the mergers and acquisitions department, and then to Gruss Partners LP, where he was a general partner.

 In 1994, he founded his own hedge fund, Paulson & Co., with $2 million and one employee, located in office space rented from Bear Stearns on the 26th floor of 277 Park Avenue.
 The firm moved to 57th and Madison in 2001.
 By 2003, his fund had grown to $300 million in assets.

 Paulson and his company specialize in "event-driven" investments—i.e. in mergers, acquisitions, spin-offs, proxy contests, etc.—and he has made hundreds of such investments throughout his career.
 Many of the events involved merger arbitrage—which has been described as waiting "until one company announces that it's buying another, rushing to purchase the target company's shares, shorting the acquirer's stock (unless it's a cash deal), and then earn the differential between the two share prices when the merger closes."
 An example of a proxy event investment Paulson made was during Yahoo's proxy contest in May 2008, when Carl Icahn launched a proxy fight to try to replace Yahoo's board.

 In 2010, he set another hedge fund record by making nearly $5 billion in a single year, primarily investing in the gold sector.
 However, in 2011, he made losing investments in Bank of America, Citigroup and the fraud-suspected China-based Canadian-listed company, Sino-Forest Corporation.
 His flagship fund, Paulson Advantage Fund, fell sharply in 2011.
 Paulson has also become a major investor in gold.
+In 2025, it was published that an abandoned Idaho gold mine controlled by Paulson, is in plans to be revived and bring in large profits to Paulson and his holding company.